Get Your Financial Fix! Subscribe For Our Latest Planning Tips.

 A dog is a wonderful, but expensive commitment (if you’re truly caring for it like a family member).
 However, the costs shouldn’t outweigh the memories, fun, and company they can provide you and your family.
 If you prepare properly, you can enjoy your new four-legged friend with a lot less stress.

-As someone who’s actually owned a dog, I’ve experienced all of the above first hand.
+As someone who has actually owned a dog, I’ve experienced all of the above first hand.
 It’s a privilege for me to help others navigate the same.
 If you’re interested to start planning together, please don’t hesitate to call 650-336-0598 or fill out a contact card here

 Investment Advisory Services are offered through Crafted Finance, LLC, a registered investment adviser.
 Please remember that securities cannot be purchased, sold or traded via e-mail or voice message system.
 This advertisement and any documents, files or previous advertisements may contain information that is confidential or legally privileged.
 If you are not the intended recipient, you are hereby notified that you must not read this transmission and that any disclosure, copying, printing, distribution, or any action or omission of this transmission is strictly prohibited.
 If you have received this advertisement in error, please immediately notify the sender by telephone at (650) 336-0598 or return and delete the original advertisements and its attachments without reading or saving in any manner.